techouse/php-date-interval-timezone-bug/README.md

 All the tests in `tests/Timezones/America` and `tests/Timezones/Atlantic` pass.
 Another weird thing is that `Europe/London` passes all tests where it does not adhere to daylight savings time (`UTC+01:00`).

-From this I draw a conclusion that all timezones that are greater than `UTC+00:00` somehow fail.
+From this I draw a conclusion that all timezones that are greater than `UTC+00:00` fail because of this additional time.

 ### Example of the problem